 The returned backup should be stored as a .json file.

 A backup can be restored to the rc_cube on the

-in the Backup rc_cube Settings row by uploading the backup .json file.
+in the rc_cube Settings section by uploading the backup .json file.

 In the Web GUI the settings included in the backup are shown and can be chosen for restore.

 When restoring load carriers, all existing load carriers on the rc_cube will get lost and will be replaced by the content of the backup.
 The same applies to restoring grippers and regions of interest.

 When restoring a backup, only the settings which are applicable to the rc_cube are restored.
 Parameters for modules that do not exist on the device or do not have a valid license will be skipped.
 If a backup can only be restored partially, the user will be notified by warnings.